 Traditional media is in structural decline as circulation and audience numbers continue to fall.
 Newsfeeds are consumed online by almost 75 percent of Australians while 89 per cent access the Internet.
 People are now truly digitally literate.
 They consume news and analysis via digital platforms and over 12 million Australians accessed online news sites last year.
 People now access their news via websites or on various devices and search engines provide links to news articles instantly.

-NGO members, their supporters and the public now demand and expect more from your organisation.
+NGO members, their supporters and the public now demand and expect more from their social media newfeeds.
 Members now want their voice to be heard in the corridors of power and to contribute, post comments, debate ideas, policies and priorities.
 These missives may not always align with your organisations communications strategy; member preferences, expectations, values and desires may differ.
-A diversity of choice and opinion can co-exist within most organisations.
-LobbyXchange can drive member, political and public awareness and consideration of your point of view.
+A diversity of choice and opinion can co-exist within most organisations and people expect to read factual journalistic information.

 - LobbyXchange informs you of what is occurring in parliament and in your sector

-- LobbyXchange will inform readers of your point of view, with fair and unbiased reporting that highlights the reasons for reform or change
+- LobbyXchange will inform readers of your current affairs point of view, with fair and unbiased reporting that highlights the reasons for reform or change

 - LobbyXchange provides readers with reliable and concise information, and allows them to debate ideas, viewpoints, reflecting readers taste and preferences to be kept informed

 - We are an online resource for journalists, academics, public servants, ministerial staff and the public.